Private Equity Exit Strategy: Creating Value from Portfolio Companies

 Introduction

-Private equity is a term used in the finance sector to describe investments made directly into a business by some investors and private equity organizations.
+Private equity refers to investments that are made directly into a business by some investors and private equity organizations.
 Institutional investors typically make private equity investments in venture capital funding or leveraged buyouts.
-Private equity can be used for various goals, including technology upgrades, business expansion, acquisitions, and even the revival of a failed organization.
+Investors use private equity for various goals, including technology upgrades, business expansion, acquisitions, or even the reviving failed organizations.

 Standard Modes of Private Equity’s Exit Strategy From Portfolio Companies